Muhammad1umer-tech/Muhammad1umer-tech/README.md

 # Hi, I'm Umer!!!

 I'm a Python & Cloud Engineer ☁️ building infrastructures.
-My primary focus is on AWS, Terraform, and Python.
-Right now, I am working as a Python & DevOps engineer.
+My primary focus is on AWS, Terraform, and Python Right now, I am working as a Python & DevOps engineer.